ChrisH2727/Milestone-1/readme.md

 The development of the HTML and CSS code started with a design of each of the 5 pages (the copy of my CV in pdf makes 6) as a wireframe with each web page being represented by 3 [wireframe views](cv_wireframes.bmpr), one for each screen width (1026px, 768px and 320px).
 The wireframes detail the header, footer and main body of each page and how I wanted rows and columns to appear.
 As the wireframes are not scaled, the readability of the final web page was not easily determined.
 Using the wireframes, I then developed the basic structure for the index page with section elements, a header and a footer.
 At this stage the content remained very basic with little or no styling.
 At this stage I ignored the requirements for a responsive design.
-Once the index page provided some basic structure, I then used the index page code to create the other pages With the basic structure in place for all pages, I started to record bugs as I came across them.
+Once the index page provided some basic structure, I then used the index page code to create the other pages.
+With the basic structure in place for all pages, I started to record bugs as I came across them.

 Next I addressed the requirements of the navigation bar and developed sufficient code to enable navigation between the different pages.
 While basic page navigation functioned, styling and the responsiveness of the design to different screen widths was not included.